ayush572/operating-systems-and-shell-scripting/README.md

 **27/12/22**
 * Learn't about process synchronization, why is it important, how does a system uffers from process inconsistency and methods of overcoming it via process synchronization.
 Started with semaphores as well.

+**29/12/22**
+* Learn't about the implementation of semaphores, its working and Monitors in process synchronization